Murdoch's media empire strikes back

 On Thursday, NDS's Peled published a letter accusing Panorama of using manipulated emails to support its allegations.

-The BBC said the emails shown in the program "were not manipulated, as NDS claims, and nothing in the correspondence undermines the evidence presented in the program".
+The BBC said the emails shown in the programme "were not manipulated, as NDS claims, and nothing in the correspondence undermines the evidence presented in the programme".

 Also this week, the Australian Financial Review published a story saying that NDS had allowed piracy to thrive at its client U.S. satellite broadcaster DirecTV, which Murdoch had ambitions to buy.